-There are many luxury alcohol rehab centers that provide a relaxing atmosphere for addicts to focus on one thing only: recovery.
+There are many alcohol rehab centers that provide a relaxing atmosphere for addicts to focus on one thing only: recovery.

 Such alcohol rehab centers are not vacation resorts, although many look that way.
 No doubt the amenities and therapies are attractive options for people who have the ability to choose where they go for drug and alcohol rehab.
 Would you rather spend 30 days in a facility without sports facilities, or with sports facilities?
 Most people would choose the latter.

-And yet if you believe luxury rehabs are the only residential treatment options available for alcohol recovery, you’d be sorely mistaken.
-Even if you don’t have the money for luxury alcohol rehab centers — you simply can’t afford the pool or the private chef and the masseuse — you can still afford addiction treatment.
+And yet if you believe rehabs are the only residential treatment options available for alcohol recovery, you’d be sorely mistaken.
+Even if you don’t have the money for amenity-rich alcohol rehab centers — you simply can’t afford the pool or the private chef and the masseuse — you can still afford addiction treatment.